dbl-works/terraform/cloudtrail/README.md

 ### Enable SCP Policy

-- Before applying the cloudtrail-scp module, ensure that you have enabled the Service Control Policy (SCP).
+- Before applying the cloudtrail-protection-scp module, ensure that you have enabled the Service Control Policy (SCP).

   - To enable SCP, navigate to AWS Organizations > Policies > Service Control Policies, then click on "Enable Service Control Policies."